 Installing Delphi and DUnitX Testing Framework

-A 30 day free trial of Embarcadero's RAD Studio or Delphi may be downloaded from here.
-Alternatively, a free Starter Edition version is also available.
+A free Community Edition version is available.
 Follow installation instructions included with the product.

 Non-Windows based Operating Systems

-Delphi will not run in a non-Windows based operating system.
-However, it is possible to run Delphi within a virtual machine that is hosting Windows.
+Delphi will only run in a Windows based operating system.
+Delphi may be run within a virtual machine that is hosting Windows.

 Installing DUnitX Test Framework

-With Delphi successfully installed, and working correctly, please follow these steps for retrieving and installing DUnitX if you find that your installation of Delphi is lacking the DUnitX framework.
+With Delphi successfully installed, please follow these steps for retrieving and installing DUnitX if you find that your installation of Delphi is lacking this testing framework.